ceff-tech/ffc_api_client/README.md

 Both of these functions plot results immediately and optionally save the plots to the output folder.
 They also return a list with keys `ffc_results_df`, `percentiles`, and `drh`, so you can access the transformed data directly for additional calculations.
-* `ffc_results_df` includes the raw data from the functional flows calculator for each flow metric by day of water year.
+* `ffc_results` includes the raw data from the functional flows calculator for each flow metric by day of water year.
-* `percentiles` includes the calculated 10th, 25th, 50th, 75th, and 90th percentiles for each metric
+* `ffc_percentiles` includes the calculated 10th, 25th, 50th, 75th, and 90th percentiles for each metric
+* `alteration` data frame includes the assessed alteration of each metric using CEFF Appendix F Rules.
+* `predicted_percentiles` includes the same percentiles as predicted for each metric for assessing the observed ffc results against predicted unaltered flow.
-* `drh` contains the raw DRH data with columns for percentiles and rows for days of water year.
+* `drh_data` contains the raw DRH data with columns for percentiles and rows for days of water year.

+See the [documentation](#documentation) for more information on these results.

 ### Examples Using the DRH Only